mohammadr3z/CDN_Font/README.md

-# Font load from gitub
+# Loading font from github
-add this for load font
+Just add the following code in the css file format

+Font family to call:

-font-family: iranyekan
+iranyekan

-font-family: iransans
+iransans

 -----------------------------------------------------------------------------